DIFC will for foreign property owners

 You live abroad, and you own property in the UAE.
 Upon death, that property falls under the UAE legal system, not under the inheritance law of your home country.
 A will drafted at home is generally not recognised by the UAE authorities for property on UAE soil.
 This applies regardless of how carefully it was prepared.

 Without a locally valid will, your surviving family must in many cases go through a UAE probate procedure: documents legalised via apostille, sworn Arabic translations, local lawyers engaged, and months of waiting before the property can be transferred.
 During that period, the property generally cannot be freely sold or rented.
+Since 1 January 2026, Federal Decree-Law No. 51 of 2024 adds a further consequence: assets of deceased persons without identifiable heirs are permanently transferred to a state-managed Waqf foundation.

 A DIFC will is recognised by the UAE authorities and gives you control over who inherits your property.
 It is a separate legal structure, specifically designed for non-Muslims with assets in the UAE.